| Session | Course Dates | Application Deadline | Document Deadline | Payment Deadline |

 ECEs, EAs, and other education professionals are welcome to take the courses without Certification.

-Course participants are required to obtain access to one Level B achievement test from their workplace (either from the school or central office).
-Candidates will need to administer a test to a school-age student.
-We recommend that candidates perform practice assessments with a student who is family member or friend, with permission.
+Course participants must have access to a Level B achievement test from their workplace (either from the school or central office) to administer to a school-age student.
+It’s recommended that that course participants perform practice assessments with a student who is a family member or friend, with their permission.

 Be sure that borrowed kits contain blank protocols or forms.

-If your school district does not have the latest edition, then do your best with an older edition.
-If your district does not have any of the assessment kits listed here, but others are available, go to Pearson Clinical or Nelson Assessments websites to verify that your test kit is a Level B assessment.
+If your school district doesn’t have the latest edition, use an older edition.
+If your district does not have any of the assessment kits listed here but others are available, visit the Pearson Clinical or Nelson Assessments websites to verify that your test kit is a Level B assessment.

 If you are still unsure, email cedmail@queensu.ca for confirmation.
 If you would like to verify that your assessment meets the qualification requirements, visit Pearson Clinical Canada.

-Note that some tasks in this course require you to access school files and administer Level B assessment with a school-age student.
-It will be important to discuss your plans and request approval from your school administrator.
-Signed parental consent will be required for the review of a student's school file, Level B assessment work and reporting results.
+Note that tasks in this course require you to access school files and administer the Level B assessment with a school-age student.
+It will be essential to discuss your plans and request approval from your school administrator.
+Signed parental consent will be required for the review of a student's school file, Level B assessment work, and reporting results.
 If you are not able to carry out a file review and Level B assessment with a school-age child, you may substitute an adult for the purposes of these tasks.
 Be sure to inform your instructor about your plans.

 Applicants who require accommodations for a specific learning need (e.g., learning disability) within their AQ/ABQ course, should click here for further information and support.